rust-stuco/lectures/week6/slides.md

 * The convention is to create a submodule named `tests` annotated with `#[cfg(test)]` for every module you want to test
 * Recall that `#[cfg(test)]` attribute on items will only compile those items when running `cargo test`, and not `cargo build`
+* Prevents deploying extra code in production that is only used for testing

 ---